GOP Sen. McConnell's health episodes show no evidence of strokes or seizures, Capitol physician says

 In leading Senate Republicans, McConnell is viewed by the White House and Democrats as a potentially more pragmatic broker who is more interested in avoiding a messy government shutdown that could be politically damaging to the GOP.

-McConnell has also made it a priority to ensure Ukraine continues to receive support from the U.S. as it battles Russia as President Volodymyr Zelenskyy mounts a slogging counter-offensive.
+McConnell has also made it a priority to ensure Ukraine continues to receive support from the U.S. as it battles Russia, with Ukrainian President Volodymyr Zelenskyy mounting a counter-offensive.

 First elected in 1984, he became the longest serving Senate party leader in January.
 The question posed before he froze up last week was about his own plans, and whether he would run for re-election in 2026.

-Note: This story has been corrected to show the spelling of the doctor’s surname is Monahan, not Moanhan or Monohan.